Hours & Admission

 •

 The season pass provides you with year-round admission to the Fort William historic site and admission to the following Fort William Historical Park events: The Great Rendezvous, Halloween Hoot, New Year’s Eve Family Frolic, and Voyageur Winter Carnival.
 Admission to Canada Day, Anishinaabe Keeshigun and Celtic Day is free for all visitors.
 Season pass holders also receive at 10% discount at the Trading Post Gift Shop, located in the Visitor Centre.
 The season pass does not include admission to the David Thompson Astronomical Observatory, the Heritage Dinner Series, campground, and third-party events.
-The season pass is valid annually from January 1 to December 31.
+The season pass is valid for one year from the date of purchase.

 Campground